8r14z/coding-interview-prep/README.md

 [Implementation](source/algorithms/dfs.py)

-- forward edge: an edge where a node can access descendant directly.
+- forward edge: an edge where a node can access descendant directly. if a neighbor has parent already and the neighbor is downward the tree
-- backward edge: an edge where a node can access ancestor directly
+- backward edge: an edge where a node can access ancestor directly if a neighbor has parent already and the neighbor is upward the tree

 {
     a : {b, d},